CartoDB/carto-vl-training/training-v2/09-interactivity.md

     ![click-popup](images/training-v2-09-click-popup.gif)

-### Interactivity-Based Styling
+### Interactive-Based Styling

 In addition to displaying useful information about a feature when a user interacts with it, we can change what the feature looks like to highlight it.

 For our last map we will use layer events that capture when a user rolls over a feature, and rolls out.
+Check out another example with an explanation [in this guide](https://carto.com/developers/carto-vl/guides/add-interactivity-and-events/#interactive-based-styling).

 14. Under your `featureClick` code block, add this: